marinkres/pluggy/src/content/post/azure-migration/index.md

 Here’s how I set up the Azure CDN:

-- CDN Profile Creation: I created a new CDN profile in the Azure portal and selected the pricing tier based on my expected usage.
+- **CDN Profile Creation**: I created a new CDN profile in the Azure portal and selected the pricing tier based on my expected usage.
-- Endpoint Configuration: I set up a CDN endpoint pointing to my Azure Storage static website.
+- **Endpoint Configuration**: I set up a CDN endpoint pointing to my Azure Storage static website.
 This endpoint serves as the public URL for my blog's assets.
-- Caching Rules: I configured caching rules to control how long content should be cached, optimizing performance while ensuring that updates to my blog are reflected quickly.
+- **Caching Rules**: I configured caching rules to control how long content should be cached, optimizing performance while ensuring that updates to my blog are reflected quickly.

 ### Configuring GitHub CI/CD
-To streamline my workflow, I implemented CI/CD using GitHub Actions.
+To streamline my workflow, I implemented CI/CD using **GitHub Actions**.
 This allowed me to automate the deployment process, ensuring that every change pushed to the main branch of my repository automatically updates the blog on Azure.
 Here’s a brief overview of how I set it up:

-- GitHub Repository: I created a GitHub repository to store my blog’s source code.
+- **GitHub Repository**: I created a GitHub repository to store my blog’s source code.

-- Workflow File: I created a .github/workflows/main.yml file in my repository, which contains the following steps:
+- **Workflow File**: I created a .github/workflows/main.yml file in my repository, which contains the following steps:

 ```bash title="main.yml"
 name: Deploy to Azure